Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 And what Harry Reid is saying here is that's where the whole thing broke down.

-That's where the whole effort was derailed to go government run health care.
+That's where the whole effort was derailed to go government-run health care.

-So it's a little bit of an anti-union statement as uh as well.
+The unions were big on this too, so it's a little bit of an anti-union statement as well.

-Chris in Moultrie, Georgia, your next.
+Chris in Moultrie, Georgia.

 Great to have you on the EIB network.